 The "Toggle Bit II" on I/O2, when used with I/O6, indicates whether a particular sector is actively erasing (that is, the Embedded Erase algorithm is in progress), or whether that sector is erase-suspended.
-Toggle Bit II is valid after the rising edge of the final $\overline{\mbox{WE}}$ pulse in the command sequence.
+Toggle Bit II is valid after the rising edge of the final $\overline{\text{WE}}$ pulse in the command sequence.

-$I/O_2$ toggles when the system reads at addresses within those sectors that have been selected for erasure.
-(The system may use either $\overline{OE}$ or $\overline{CE}$ to control the read cycles.)
-But $I/O_2$ cannot distinguish whether the sector is actively erasing or is erase-suspended. $I/O_6$ , by comparison, indicates whether the device is actively erasing, or is in Erase Suspend, but cannot distinguish which sectors are selected for erasure.
+I/O_2 toggles when the system reads at addresses within those sectors that have been selected for erasure.
+(The system may use either \overline{OE} or \overline{CE} to control the read cycles.)
+But I/O_2 cannot distinguish whether the sector is actively erasing or is erase-suspended.
+I/O_6 , by comparison, indicates whether the device is actively erasing, or is in Erase Suspend, but cannot distinguish which sectors are selected for erasure.
 Thus, both status bits are required for sector and mode information.
-Refer to Table 6 to compare outputs for I/O2 and I/O6.
+Refer to Table 6 to compare outputs for I/O_2 and I/O_6 .